-Just4Children need funds to support Isla Rose have SDR surgery, the therapies and treatments she needs to help her lead the life she deserves.
+Just4Children need funds to support Isla Rose following her SDR surgery.
+She needs therapies, treatments and specialist equipment to help her lead the life she deserves.

 Isla cannot walk, mainly uses Makaton and finds it difficult to communicate with family and friends.
 Our brave girl has overcome many things since birth such as losing her sight and hearing.
 The past 5 years have consisted of physiotherapy, appointments, brain scans, treatment, heartache and a lot of set backs!